GDQuest/website/content/tutorial/art/krita-tutorial-for-game-artists.md

     class: -blue
 ---

 **If you want to become a better 2-D game artist, this training is for you**.
 It will teach you how to work with Krita, a mature open source digital painting program.
 In 6 chapters, we will explore the most important features krita has to offer to game artists.
-Cherry on the cake: the tutorials are completely free!
-And if you have some experience already and want to go further, I'm working on a new [Krita game art workshop](https://gumroad.com/l/krita-game-art-tutorial-1).